 - Content Sharing- How will clients make important information available to other clients?

-- Understanding– Because there can be an inordinate amount of data stored for the entirety of the organization for indefinite periods and in various data formats, both locating and understanding that content to further the effectiveness of their work through needs to be addressed in areas such as
+- Understanding– Because there can be an inordinate amount of data stored for the entirety of the organization for indefinite periods and in various data formats, both locating and understanding that content to further the effectiveness of their work needs to be addressed in areas such as

 - Content Discoverability- How easy is it for a client to look for the content applicable to their work?

-- Content Relevance- How will the client know if content is appropriate or related to their work?
+- Content Relevance- How will the client know if the content is appropriate or related to their work?

 - Data Insights- Can the client get a deeper understanding of the data they already have?